luapower/luapower-all/mmap.md

 ### `mmap.aligned_size(bytes[, dir]) -> bytes`

-Get the next (dir = 'right', default) or previous (dir = 'left') size that is aligned to a page boundary.
+Get the next larger (dir = 'right', default) or smaller (dir = 'left') size that is aligned to a page boundary.
 It can be used to align offsets and sizes.

 ### `mmap.aligned_addr(ptr[, dir]) -> ptr`